Kiriruso/pyfactoring/README.md

 chain_all = false

 [tool.pyfactoring.pydioms]
+# Activate metric analysis
+enable = false

+# Output additional information for metric analysis
+verbose = false

 # Minimum number of trees needed to identify them as a clone
 count = 5

 # Minimum length of trees for analysis
-length = 10
+length = 20

-# Output additional information for metric analysis
-verbose = false

 [tool.pyfactoring.pyclones]
 # Minimum number of code fragments to identify as a clone
 count = 2

 # Minimum length of code fragments for analysis
-length = 5
+length = 4

 # Save code fragment template as "code", also available "tree"
 template_mode = "code"